Gene expression can be regulated by various cellular processes with the aim to control the amount and nature of the expressed genes.

 This necessitates some additional steps such as messenger RNA (mRNA) transport and resultant eukaryotic gene regulation at many different points.
 In contrast, prokaryotes lack a clearly defined nucleus hence the key point at which their gene regulation occurs is during transcriptional initiation.

-Regulation of Gene Expression in Eukaryotes
+VIDEO Regulation of Gene Expression in Eukaryotes

 In eukaryotes, the expression of biologically active proteins can be modulated at several points as follows: